Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Results

 \subsection{Speed analysis}

-We present, in Fig.~\ref{fig::speed}, a detailed analysis of the processing time at each step in the CenDr pipeline.
-The two ANNs (detection and recognition neural networks) ran on a GeForce RTX 2080 Ti GPU (11 GiB, 11 TFLOPS in single precision) with CUDA 10.3, and other computations ran on an Intel E5-2678V3 CPU (12 Cores, 2.4 GHz).
+We present, in Fig \ref{fig:speed}, a detailed analysis of the processing time at each step in the CeNDeR pipeline.
+The two ANNs (detection and recognition neural networks) ran on a GeForce RTX 3090 GPU (24 GiB, 29 TFLOPS in single precision) with CUDA 11.4, and other computations ran on an Intel Xeon Gold 5220R CPU (24 Cores, 2.2 GHz).
 Our analysis excludes the time for data loading and results saving.
-CenDr is a highly-encapsulated and parallelized system that is able to process acquired volumes simultaneously (e.g., 341 volumes in 5.1 minutes).
+CeNDeR is a highly-encapsulated and parallelized system that is able to process acquired volumes simultaneously (e.g., 410 volumes in 6 minutes). \autoref{table:pipeline_speed_comp} also compares the speed of CeNDeR pipeline with other methods.